solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 <a name="guided-practice1"></a>
 ## Guided Practice: Installing and Configuring Common Python Libraries (20 mins)

+> Instructor Note:
+> ### IDE to be used
-> Instructor Note: You can show the following commands and concepts using a python/ipython shell.
-We encourage you to use a Jupyter notebook in the second part of the workshop.
+> You can show the following commands and concepts using a python/ipython shell.
+We encourage you to use a **Jupyter notebook** in the second part of the workshop.

 **Packages**